wooorm/quotation/readme.md

 ## API

-This package exports the following identifier: `quotation`.
+This package exports the identifier `quotation`.
 There is no default export.

 ### `quotation(value[, open[, close]])`